 Contains a complete description of the settings of the operating point at which the EMVA 1288 measurements have been acquired.
 Settings not specified are assumed to be in the factory default mode.
 This ensures that the measurements can be repeated anytime under the same conditions.

-2. Photon Transfer Curve and SNR Curve
+2. Photon Transfer Curve or Characteristic Curve and SNR Curve